 Our eating disorder treatment includes highly individualized treatment and therapy to meet your needs in recovery, as well as meal support and psychoeducational seminars.

 We know that having an eating disorder affects many aspects of your life, from the clothes you wear to the meals you make.
 Because of this, we provide additional support, such as grocery shopping, clothes shopping, and meal planning, to help you ease into a new routine.

 The importance of support in all aspects of recovery can’t be stressed enough.
 As a group member, we encourage you to bring a family member, friends, or other supporters to eat dinner together and participate in group.

 We realize that everyone’s needs, schedules, and obligations differ.
-Recovery Centers of America at Devon offers two programs: Intensive Outpatient and General Outpatient.
+Recovery Centers of America at Devon offers three programs: Partial Hospitalization, Intensive Outpatient, and General Outpatient.